 Bake into the top for bold flavor.
 Dan loves this one before workouts.

 Want a full breakfast combo?
-Pair your bagel with a blueberry protein muffin and black coffee, and you’re set till lunch.
+Pair your bagel with a blueberry protein muffin and a strong cup of coffee, or go sweet with a chocolate chip mini protein muffin that still keeps you full till lunch.

 Storage Tips: Bake Once, Eat All Week